Library Use and Services

-Sølvberget Library and Culture House protects user privacy and personal information.
+Sølvberget Library and Culture Centre protects user privacy and personal information.
 This is handled in accordance with the rules for processing personal data (the Personal Data Act) and prevailing Norwegian regulations.

-Sølvberget Library and Culture House has made a privacy statement, which describes which personal data is received, collected and treated when a user registers, uses “Min side” and visits the library’s webpage.
+Sølvberget Library and Culture Centre has made a privacy statement, which describes which personal data is received, collected and treated when a user registers, uses “Min side” and visits the library’s webpage.

 By personal data we mean information and evaluations connected to a user at individual level.
 Sølvberget encourages users to read the privacy statement carefully.
 All Sølvberget Library and Culture House’s employees sign a confidentiality agreement upon employment.